red-isbe/isbe-contracts/docs/generated/client/networkdirectory.md

 event NetworkDeleted(uint256 chainId)
 ```

-Emitted when a network is deleted from the catalog
+Emitted when a network is deleted from the directory

 #### Parameters